-- Teachers must have a secure overview of the starting points, progress and context of all - Marking and feedback must be regular so that learners can respond to feedback in a timely fashion - The marking annotations must be used
+- Teachers must have a secure overview of the starting points, progress and context of all learners. - Marking and feedback must be regular so that learners can respond to feedback in a timely fashion, this supports and embeds levels of mastery. - The marking annotations must be used for consistency across subjects.